nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 ![Screenshot of AWS console page for creating a Kinesis stream](assets/cnm_create_kinesis_stream.jpg)

-Please bear in mind that your `{{prefix}}-lambda-processing` IAM role will need permissions to write to the response stream for this workflow to succeed if you create the Kinesis stream with a dashboard user.
+Please bear in mind that your `{{prefix}}-Lambda-processing` IAM role will need permissions to write to the response stream for this workflow to succeed if you create the Kinesis stream with a dashboard user.
 If you are using the `cumulus` top-level module for your deployment this should be set properly.

-If not, the most straightforward approach is to attach the `AmazonKinesisFullAccess` policy for the stream resource to whatever role your lambdas are using, however your environment/security policies may require an approach specific to your deployment environment.
+If not, the most straightforward approach is to attach the `AmazonKinesisFullAccess` policy for the stream resource to whatever role your Lambda s are using, however your environment/security policies may require an approach specific to your deployment environment.

 In operational environments it's likely science data providers would typically be responsible for providing a Kinesis stream with the appropriate permissions.